coleifer/peewee/docs/peewee/models.rst

       # Sqlite doesn't have a UUID type, so we use text type.
       db = SqliteDatabase('my_db', field_types={'uuid': 'text'})

 That is it!
-Some fields may support exotic operations, like the postgresql HStore field acts like a key/value store and has custom operators for things like *contains* and *update*.
-You can specify :ref:`custom operations
+Some fields may support exotic operations, like the Postgresql JSON field, which has custom operators for things like *contains* and *update*.
-<custom-operators>` as well.
-For example code, check out the source code for
+You can specify :ref:`custom operations <custom-operators>` as well.
+For example code, check out the JSONField in `postgres_ext <https://github.com/coleifer/peewee/blob/master/playhouse/postgres_ext.py>`_.
-the :py:class:`HStoreField`, in ``playhouse.postgres_ext``.

 Field-naming conflicts
 ^^^^^^^^^^^^^^^^^^^^^^